You can search this SPD section by section or click here to create a single searchable document.

 Future of the Plan

-ExxonMobil expects to continue the Plan.
-However, ExxonMobil has the right to change, suspend, withdraw, amend, modify or terminate the Plan or any of its provisions at any time and for any reason.
+ExxonMobil has the right to change, suspend, withdraw, amend, modify or terminate the Plan or any of its provisions at any time and for any reason.
 A change may also be made to required contributions and future eligibility for coverage, and may apply to those who retired in the past, as well as those who retire in the future.
 If any material changes are made in the future, you will be notified.
-For health plans, certain rules apply regarding what happens when a plan is changed, terminated or merged.
+For group health plans, certain rules apply regarding what happens when a plan is changed, terminated or merged.

 Expenses incurred before the effective date of a plan change or termination will not be affected.
 Expenses incurred after a plan is terminated will not be covered.
 If the Plan cannot pay all of the incurred claims and plan expenses as of the date the Plan is changed or terminated, ExxonMobil will make sufficient contributions to the Plan to make up the difference.
 If all claims and expenses are paid and there's still money in ExxonMobil's book reserve established for the purpose of making contributions toward the cost of employees' health care coverage, ExxonMobil will determine what to do with the excess amount in view of the purposes of the Plans.